 Who is Efren “The Magician” Reyes?

-Efren was born in 1954 in Angeles City, Philippines.
+Efren was born August 26, 1954, in Angeles City, Philippines.
 Not exactly the birthplace you’d expect for someone who’d become the greatest pool player in history.
 But that’s part of his story.
+He started as a pin boy at his uncle’s Lucky 13 pool hall in Manila — sleeping under the tables at night, racking balls and cleaning tips by day, sneaking shots between customers.
 The kid who got good shooting on tables in Manila pool halls would eventually beat every major player on the planet, on every stage that mattered.

-The nickname “The Magician” stuck early.
-And not because he did flashy tricks.
-It stuck because he made impossible situations disappear.
+Two nicknames stuck.
+In the Philippines he’s “Bata” (Tagalog for “kid”), the name fellow pool hall regulars gave him as a child.
+On the international circuit he’s “The Magician.”
+Not because he did flashy tricks.
+Because he made impossible situations disappear.
 You’d be up a game, controlling the table, and somehow Efren would find a way: a shot that shouldn’t exist, a safety that left you absolutely frozen.
 Then he’d run out the table and leave you wondering what just happened.

 The Shots That Changed Everything